 The Forty-eighters: Polish Exiles and the Spring of Nations – Published February 2017

 There remain many unanswered questions and a whole host of new ones to research, for instance, it is still unclear which part of Poland the family originated from.
-In addition, the reason for placing the children in an orphanage remains a matter for speculation.
-I will offer some theories in due course, but look forward to a day when this will be corroborated with facts.
 In the meantime I hope the publication of my family’s story will encourage other researchers to get in touch and share any related information they may have.

 I am indebted to the following people for their help in this research; Marie-Anne Marandet for searches of the parish records in Istanbul, Guido Buldrini for sharing his family history of the Ratynskis, Father Lorenzo, parish priest at S.S.
 Peter and Paul, Galata for directing me to the St Joseph Orphelinet in Istanbul, Paulina Dominik for sharing her detailed research and publications on the Polish community of Istanbul, Craig Encer, Secretary of the Levantine Heritage Foundation for putting us all in touch!